apache/nuttx/configs/sam3u-ek/README.txt

           STATUS:
             2013-6-28: The touchscreen is functional.
+            2013-6-29: Hmmm... but there appear to be conditions when the touchscreen driver locks up.
+Looks like some issue with managing the interrupts.

   nx:
     Configures to use examples/nx using the HX834x LCD hardware on the SAM3U-EK development board.

-  nxwm
-  ----
+  nxwm:
     This is a special configuration setup for the NxWM window manager UnitTest.
 The NxWM window manager can be found here:

-      nuttx-code/NxWidgets/nxwm
+      nuttx-git/NxWidgets/nxwm

     The NxWM unit test can be found at:

-      nuttx-code/NxWidgets/UnitTests/nxwm
+      nuttx-git/NxWidgets/UnitTests/nxwm

     Documentation for installing the NxWM unit test can be found here:

-      nuttx-code/NxWidgets/UnitTests/README.txt
+      nuttx-git/NxWidgets/UnitTests/README.txt

-    Here is the quick summary of the build steps (Assuming that all of the required packages are available in a directory ~/nuttx-code):
+    Here is the quick summary of the build steps.
+These steps assume that you have the entire NuttX GIT in some directory ~/nuttx-git.
+You may have these components installed elsewhere.
+In that case, you will need to adjust all of the paths in the following accordingly:

     1. Intall the nxwm configuration

-       $ cd ~/nuttx-code/nuttx/tools
+       $ cd ~/nuttx-git/nuttx/tools
-       $ ./configure.sh stm3240g-eval/nxwm
+       $ ./configure.sh sam3u-ek/nxwm

     2. Make the build context (only)